refaktor/rye-website/content/meet_rye/basics/assignment.md

 ## Set-words

-And these values can be assigned to words using set-word, words that have a colon or their right.
+These values can be assigned to words using set-words, i.e. words that have a colon on their right.

 ```clojure